gravitational/protoc-gen-terraform/README.md

 }
 ```

 Source object can contain unknown values.
-Unknown values are treated as nulls: the target object field of an unknown field is set to zero value/nil.
+Unknown values are treated as nulls: the corresponding target object field is set to zero value/nil.

 Source object must have all target values referenced in `Attrs`, even if they are null or unknown.

 ### CopyTo

+Copies object to Terraform object.

 ```go
 func CopyTestToTerraform(obj Test, tf *types.Object, updateOnly bool) error
 ```

+Target Terraform object must have AttrTypes for all fields of Object.

 ## Note on gogoproto.customtype